AdamHoward99/Safe-Haven-DirectX12-Game-Demo/README.md

 <h1 align="center">Safe Haven - DirectX12</h1>
 <p align="center">This application is an vertical slice demo of a farming/survival game created using the DirectX12 API.
 This project required the creation of both the game and the game's engine simultaneously; a basic DX12 engine was provided that we built upon.
-Art assets for the game were created as placeholders but unfortunately we were unable to get hold of any game artists during the project.</p>
+Art assets for the game were created as placeholders but unfortunately we were unable to get hold of any game artists during the project.
+This repository only contains the demo application.</p>

 ## Screenshots
 <p align="center">